 Dimitri died on July 19, 2016.
 The evening just before his death, he was still playing in the show named "Dreams of Another Life" at the Monte Verità of Ascona.
 His wish would have been to dye on the stage and he narrowly missed it.

 The theatre and restaurant

 Each year, Teatro Dimitri presents a range of theatrical events.
-The playbill features guest artists and productions by the Scuola Teatro Dimitri and its former students.
+The playbill features guest artists and productions by the Accademia Teatro Dimitri and its former students.

-The theatre’s picturesque restaurant, with seating both inside or in the venue’s charming courtyard, is open from 5pm to 12-midnight during performance days and offers a range of Ticino specialties served by students attending the school.
+The theatre’s picturesque restaurant, with seating both inside or in the venue’s charming courtyard, is open from 5pm on performance days and offers a range of Ticino specialties served by students attending the school.
 When the shows end guests are greeted by the artists, who have just finished performing.